devoworm/Digital-Bacillaria/Behaviors/Open Papers/Bacillaria-CoPGs.md

 * model sine waves, sinusoidals, and hybrid sinusoidal-tangent functions.

-* how do these map measurements in the previous Bacillaria paper?
+* how do these map measurements in the previous _Bacillaria_ paper?

 Each pair of filamentous cells act as an oscillatory unit in a CoPG.
 Oscillatory units overlap, so that a colony of 7 filaments consist of 6 oscillatory units.
 While they generally produce a sine wave, they can also stretch to a maximal value and stay there for long periods of time.

+* introduce chains of _x_ interconnected filaments.

 * modeling modes of movement behavior from microscopy data.